 We expect parents and other adults within the school community to act responsibly when using online technologies.
-Failure to comply with these expectations could result in parents and/or other adults being banned either temporarily or permanently from the school site, and the incident may be reported to the Police.
+Failure to comply with these expectations set out in this policy could result in parents and/or other adults being banned either temporarily or permanently from the school site, and the incident may be reported to the Police.